yuceelege/yuceelege.github.io/_pages/about.md

   - /about.html
 ---

+I'm Ege Yüceel, recently graduated with a Bachelor's in Electrical and Electronics Engineering from Bilkent University.
+At Bilkent, my research spanned algorithmic game theory, multi-agent learning, and reinforcement learning under the guidance of [Dr. Muhammed Sayın](https://gdn.bilkent.edu.tr/sayin/) in the [Games, Decisions, and Networks Lab](https://gdn.bilkent.edu.tr/).

-My research focuses on synthesizing optimal controllers for autonomous systems operating under partial information while ensuring they meet hard safety constraints.
+Now, I am working on synthesizing theoretically provable, optimal controllers for autonomous systems operating under partial information while ensuring they meet hard safety constraints under the supervision of Prof. Sayan Mitra at UIUC.

 ## 📰 News